KravitzLabDevices/FED3_library/docs/index.md

 FED3 fed3 (sketch);                                     //Start the FED3 object
 ```

 In "void setup()" the function fed3.begin() initializes all of the FED3 hardware and gets it ready to use.
-Don't edit this.
+Don't edit this part.
 ```c
 void setup() {
   fed3.begin();                                         //FED3 hardware setup commands